 Annual estimates of species richness were used to detect changes in species presence at a typical site and do not indicate the total number of species present (Figure 4).
 Species richness increased from 0.2 species in a typical site in 2001 to 2.5 species per site in 2008, which was attributed to increasing occupancy of several species, including Burbot, Lake Whitefish, Northern Pikeminnow, Rainbow Trout, Redside Shiner, and sculpin species (Appendix H, Figures H1-H6).
 Species richness peaked in 2008 to 2011 (2.5 species per site), except with lower richness in 2009.
-After the flow regime change, estimates of species richness declined from 2011 to 2014, and changed little in 2015, 2016, and 2017.
-Species richness was lower in the spring than in the fall (2011, 2012 and 2015), which was associated with lower probability of occupancy by Burbot, Lake Whitefish, Northern Pikeminnow, and Redside Shiner.
+After the flow regime change, estimates of species richness declined from 2011 to 2014, and changed little from 2015 to 2018.
+For years when surveys were conducted in both the spring and the fall, species richness was lower in the spring (2011, 2012 and 2015), which was associated with lower probability of occupancy by Burbot, Lake Whitefish, Northern Pikeminnow, and Redside Shiner.